 - Substitute for other instructors as needed.

-- Assist in instructional staff development plans for instructors, and attend professional development (8 hours minimum) by attending required training and workshops, the MAACCE conference, or other training as determined.
+- Assist in instructional staff development plans for instructors, and attend professional development (8 hours minimum) by attending required trainings and workshops, the MAACCE conference, or other trainings as determined.

 - Participate as a member of the intake/assessment planning and implementation team, and conduct intake/assessment sessions and pre and post-tests.